 When your pet is exactly where they’re supposed to be, the Tractive GPS collar still pulls its weight by tracking your pet’s activity.

 Tractive shows your pet’s GPS history as lines on a map or as a heat map.
-You can toggle the lines or hotspots on and off by tapping the tri-fold icon.
-The trace lines are perfect for learning where your outdoor cats and dogs go, while the heat maps help you understand where your pet spends the most time.
+The trace lines show your pet's route, while the heat maps show where your pet likes to hang out.

 You’ll see how many minutes your pet is active, how many calories they burn, and how their data compares to their breed’s average.
-Tractive can also tell the difference between a dog that’s asleep versus a dog that’s calm—you’ll see their “calm minutes” too.
+Tractive can also tell the difference between a dog that’s asleep versus a dog that’s calm — you’ll see their “calm minutes” too.
+All of this data has helped me understand that my dog Chuck needs to run — not walk! — for about a mile before he's truly tired.

 See more options: Best GPS Dog Collars and Pet Trackers